The NCERT Solutions for Haloalkanes and Haloarenes help you solve reaction-mechanism questions on SN1, SN2, E1 and E2.

 How to Study Haloalkanes and Haloarenes for Class 12 Chemistry Boards

-Plan roughly 9 to 11 hours of focused practice across four sessions.
+Plan roughly 9 to 11 hours across four sessions.

 Quick Tip: With only 4 hours left before the exam, drill the SN1 vs SN2 comparison table and three conversion chains (chlorobenzene to aniline, alkyl halide to alkene, haloalkane to nitrile).
 They cover the bulk of the 3-mark and 5-mark questions every year.